-Meteo-Pi Ethernet (MPE) is a new but traditional-type Davis-compatible logger that connects to a VP2 or Vue console, logs data in the familiar legacy Davis formats and can pass both real-time and archive data to local software via the local network.
+Meteo-Pi Ethernet (MPE) is a new Davis-compatible logger that connects to a VP2 or Vue console; logs data in the familiar legacy Davis formats; and can pass both real-time and archive data to local software via the local network.
 MPE also has a range of Internet upload features as described in the Data Features section below.

 Note that the MPE logger is a network logger, i.e. it connects to the local network via an Ethernet cable only and is not intended to cable direct to a computer (except when updating the logger firmware).
 Also, unlike the Wi-Fi logger from the same manufacturer, this is not a Wi-Fi device.
-Network loggers obviously allow for a considerable Ethernet cable or WiFi distance between the logger and any linked computer.
+Network loggers in general obviously allow for a considerable Ethernet cable (or WiFi) distance between the logger and any linked computer.

 Overall, the MPE is designed to be simple to set up and to use.
-For configuration there is a single basic web page interface through which settings can be entered and edited.
+For configuration there is a simple 3-page browser interface through which settings can be entered and edited and which also includes a page of real-time data.
 Main MPE features are as follows:

 The MPE has two core data-handling features:

 - Passing data across the local network via TCP port 22222 to a computer running any software that is compatible with the legacy WeatherlinkIP logger;

 - Data uploads across the Internet to a compatible software platform or server;

 Both local and Internet uploads can be enabled simultaneously if required but, as with all such loggers powered by a single-core microcontroller, some ‘tuning’ of the upload settings may be needed for optimum results.